Haus226/OptViz/README.md

 </div>

 ### AST and DAG
-- The figure on the left is the AST built from Rastrigin Function
-- The figure in the middle is the DAG formed using AST Parser
-- The figure on the right is the DAG formed using Postfix Parser
-- There is actually no difference between the two DAG figures instead just a reflection.
 <div style="display: flex; flex-wrap: nowrap;">
     <img src="visualize/rastrigin_AST.png" style="width: 300px;" alt="Down Hill Simplex">
     <img src="visualize/rastrigin_DAG_AST.png" style="width: 300px;" alt="Simulated Annealing">
     <img src="visualize/rastrigin_DAG_PF.png" style="width: 300px;" alt="Vanilla Gradient Descending">
 </div>

+- The figure on the left represents the Abstract Syntax Tree (AST) built from the Rastrigin Function.
+The AST is a hierarchical representation of the mathematical expression, where each node corresponds to an operator or operand, and the edges represent the relationships between them.

+- The figure in the middle is the Directed Acyclic Graph (DAG) formed using the AST Parser.
+The DAG is derived from the AST and is used to optimize the evaluation of the expression during automatic differentiation.
+It represents the same expression as the AST but in a more efficient form, eliminating redundant calculations and reducing memory usage.

+- The figure on the right is the DAG formed using the Postfix Parser.
+Like the middle figure, this DAG also represents the same expression as the AST but with a different order of evaluation between the operators that have the same precedence.
+This difference in evaluation order does not affect the final result of the calculation; it only impacts the sequence in which certain operations are performed.

+- Both DAG figures serve the same purpose, which is to facilitate automatic differentiation and gradient computation for optimization algorithms.
+They represent the computational graph of the expression, which allows efficient computation of derivatives with respect to the variables in the expression.

 ## Features